Our Website Features

 Welcome to the Snowshoe Springs Association!

 Snowshoe Springs is a private community located in Dorrington, California, 5,000 feet above sea level in California's legendary Sierra Nevada Mountains.
 Located in Calaveras County, Dorrington has been part of a rich history that includes the California Gold Rush and is near some of the world's most beautiful sites, such as Calaveras Big Trees State Park and the Stanislaus River.
 Snowshoe Springs is a quaint community with approximately 300 homes and a local lake, Snowshoe Lake, where fun family memories have been made for generations.

-Here, you will find helpful information about our Board of Director's Meetings, Calendar of Events, Rules & Regulations that govern the SSHA, various committee information, and useful local phone numbers and websites.
+Here, you will find helpful information about our Board of Director's Meetings, Calendar of Events, Rules & Regulations that govern the SSA, various committee information, and useful local phone numbers and websites.
 This website includes membership information; current and past newsletters; information about local community resources and lot clearing for fire safety; and more.

-The documents that govern the SSHA and all the properties in the Snowshoe Springs Homeowners Association, the CC&Rs, and Association By-Laws, have some differences from other homeowners associations in California.
+The documents that govern the SSA and all the properties in the Snowshoe Springs Association, the CC&Rs, and Association By-Laws, have some differences from other homeowners associations in California.
 The CC&Rs (covenants, conditions, and restrictions) accompany all property deeds in Snowshoe Springs and are mandatory whether or not a property owner has joined the Association in a particular year.
-The CC&Rs are administered by the SSHA's Board of Directors.
+The CC&Rs are administered by the SSA's Board of Directors.

 "If you have any questions about the SSA or your property, including questions about the local Highway 4 community and/or county resources, please contact our Association Manager, Michelle Kuffler.
 You can reach Michelle by using our online form on the “Contact Us” page, or directly at [email protected]

 A lush and gorgeous meadow.
 Great for taking photos and looking at the Corn Lillies, various grasses and lush trees!